jjgold012/WatermarkVerification/README.md

     `cd Marabou`
     `make`
 - Install maraboupy as instracted [here](https://github.com/guykatzz/Marabou/tree/master/maraboupy)
-- Change the name of the nn-verification project to "nn_verification" (otherwise it cant be used as apython library)
 - Create a neural net to verify as instracted [here](https://github.com/adiyoss/nn-verification)

 ## Run